Our Mummy Makeovers are performed under General Anaesthetic in hospital. The hospital stay is a total of four to five nights.

 From $38,000 total cost If you you do not qualify for a Medicare item number or don't have Top Gold cover private health insurance.

-Please note for insured patients - you must have Top Gold cover to be covered for these procedures.
+Please note for insured patients - you must generally have Top Gold cover to be covered for these procedures.
 Many patients believe they are covered as they have had insurance for years but due to changes to the private health insurance industry in recent years, it is generally not sufficient to provide cover for these procedures.
 Just ring your fund and confirm the item numbers outlined in the FAQs below are covered under your level of cover first!

 37 years old